vatesfr/xen-orchestra/docs/docs/backups.md

 The `AES-256-GCM` algorithm is fully compliant with [ANSSI guidelines (in French)](https://cyber.gouv.fr/sites/default/files/2021/03/anssi-guide-selection_crypto-1.0.pdf).

+### Switching to the new encryption algorithm

+If you see an exclamation mark next to the encryption icon on a remote, it means the encryption algorithm isn't the recommended one.

+To switch to `ChaCha20-Poly1305`, follow these steps:

+1. Make sure the remote doesn't contain any backups encrypted with the old algorithm.
+2. If the remote has `AES-256-GCM` backups, create a new remote and do a full backup to that location.
+3. Once all backups with the old encryption are gone, set up encryption on the remote with the new algorithm.
+4. The exclamation mark should disappear.

+If the warning icon is still there, double-check that no encrypted backups remain before switching algorithms.

 ## Exclude disks

 During a backup job, you can avoid saving all disks of the VM.
 To do that is trivial: just edit the VM disk name and add `[NOBAK]` before the current name, eg: `data-disk` will become `[NOBAK] data-disk` (with a space or not, doesn't matter).